AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/scaffold/README.md

 yarn amazee-scaffold
 ```

-This will alter the packages `.gitignore` file, add a `postinstall` hook and
+This will alter the packages `.gitignore` file, add a `prepare` hook and
 make sure that configurations for code quality tools like `eslint`, `prettier`
 or `jest` are in place.
 The scaffolded configuration files are added to
 `.gitignore` and should not be committed.
 They will be auto-added and updated